Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict

-Moreover, this work advances existing related results.
-For example, it addresses some modern results involving Wigner's friend type scenarios.
-As mentioned, the assumption of $(AOE)$ in the no-go theorem by \citeauthor{Cavalcanti-local-friendliness-no-go} can be reframed as a special case of reliable intersubjectivity and predictive advantage.
+This work advances existing related results involving Wigner's friend-type scenarios.
+As mentioned, the assumption of $(AOE)$ in the no-go theorem by Cavalcanti et al.~\cite{Cavalcanti-local-friendliness-no-go} can be reframed as a special case of reliable intersubjectivity and predictive advantage.
 Their claim follows from restricting the definition of predictive advantage to the case where Maggie's probabilities conditioned on $z$ yield a deterministic prediction for one of three measurement settings employed in their setup.
-That is, $(AOE)$ amounts to reliable intersubjectivity together with a special version of predictive advantage.
-In the context of this work Bong et al.'s no-go theorem thus shows that a certain measurement scenario can be found ruling out deterministic predictive advantage for one of three measurement settings (barring the possibility of violating any of the other assumptions in the theorem).
+That is, $(AOE)$ amounts to reliable intersubjectivity together with a version of predictive advantage.
+In the context of this work, Bong et al.'s no-go theorem shows that a certain measurement scenario can be found ruling out deterministic predictive advantage for one of three measurement settings (barring the possibility of violating any of the other assumptions in the theorem).

 Assumption \ref{assumption:predictive advantage} is more general than $(AOE)$ in the sense that it allows for predictive advantage of \textit{any} kind for arbitrary settings and without any commitment to deterministic or probabilistic predictions for Alice's outcomes.
 This is made possible by employing the full non-locality of a maximally entangled state by using chained Bell inequalities, whereas Bong et al. only use three measurement settings and a reduced Bell inequality.